Doul00/ML_Notes/supervised_learning/perceptron.md

 The first time we compute the forward computation, the outputs won't match the desired results.
 It means that we have to update our weights and biases in order to make our neural network more efficient.
 This is done with the _backpropagation**. **_

 The idea behind this is that we compute the error at the output neurons and we _propagate_ the error back into the hidden layers in order to change the weights, so that our next forward computation will bring us closer to the result.
 The error is defined by a cost function and we want to minimize our error, i.e find the minimum \(the global minimum cannot be found directly, so most of the time we just accept a local minima\).
-In this way, backpropagation is analogue to the gradient descend algorithm.
+In this way, backpropagation is analogue to the gradient descend.

+We define